 You already know that saturated fats are bad for your arteries and heart health.
 But they can also harm your concentration and memory.
-So cut down on the red meat, butter, and other foods high in saturated fats.
+So cut down on the red meat, butter, and other such foods.
 Instead, add more fatty fish and fats from plants, like flaxseed and nuts.
 These healthy fats may have extra benefits for your heart and your brain.

 Fill Your Empty Nest

 If your kids have moved out and your home feels empty, think about adopting a pet.
-People with pets like cats and dogs seem to have lower cholesterol and a lower risk of heart disease.
+People with cats and dogs seem to have lower cholesterol and less risk of heart disease.
 They also need fewer doctors' visits.
 We don't know why exactly pets seem to help.
 But at the very least, having a dog that needs walks is a great way to build in daily exercise.

 Protect Your Joints

 That said, if you have arthritis or damaged joints, running could be too much.
 But you can still benefit from exercise.
-It helps strengthen muscles, support the joints, and lessen pain.
-So choose low-impact exercise like walking or biking instead.
+It helps strengthen muscles, support your joints, and lessen pain.
+So choose low-impact activities like walking or biking instead.

 As you get older, your sex life changes -- and there can be real benefits.
 You're more confident.
 You've been having sex for a while.
 You're so much better at it than you were when you were 22.
-Getting older can free your sex life from hang-ups and constraints, especially if your kids have moved out and you have the house to yourself again.
+Getting older can free you from hang-ups and constraints, especially if your kids have moved out and you have the house to yourself again.

 Surprise yourself.
-Instead of sticking with what's familiar and comfortable, look for new experiences.
+Instead of sticking with what's familiar and comfortable, tackle something new.
 Go to out-of-the-ordinary places.
 Make new friends.
 Learn a musical instrument or a language.
 New experiences will build new pathways in your brain, keeping your mind healthy as you age.
 They'll also expand your options for finding excitement and happiness.

 Is your blood pressure higher than it used to be?
 That's not unusual.
-Blood pressure tends to go up as we get older.
-Since sodium can drive up your blood pressure, cut down on salt in your diet.
-The worst high-salt food offenders are premade and packaged foods.
-Bread and rolls can also be high in sodium.
+It tends to rise as we get older.
+Since sodium can drive your readings up, cut down on salt in your diet.
+The worst sources are premade and packaged foods.
+Bread and rolls can also have a lot of salt.

-Want a natural sodium-buster?
-Eat a banana -- the potassium will help lessen the effect of sodium in your diet and help keep your blood pressure lower.
+Want a natural remedy?
+Eat a banana -- the potassium will lessen the effect of sodium in your diet and keep your blood pressure lower.

 Slash Your Alzheimer's Risk

 Want to keep your mind sharp as you get older?
-Exercise.
-One study found that regular exercise in middle age can lower your risk of memory and thinking problems when you're older by 39%.
-Exercise boosts blood flow to the brain and helps new brain cells grow.
-Just 30 minutes of walking, biking, or even gardening 5 days a week can give your brain a benefit.
+Get moving.
+Regular exercise in middle age can lower your risk of memory and thinking problems when you're older by almost half.
+Exercise boosts blood flow to your brain and helps new cells grow there.
+Just 30 minutes of walking, biking, or even gardening 5 days a week can make a difference.

-Get a fuller picture of your health by using automatic activity monitors, logging the food you eat on smartphone apps, or trying devices like home blood pressure monitors.
+Get a fuller picture of your health by trying a wearable fitness tracker, logging the food you eat onto a smartphone app, or using gadgets like a home blood pressure monitor.
 You'll learn new ways to improve your health and chart your progress.

 Make a New Start

 So you didn't have the healthiest habits in your 30s and 40s.
 Maybe you ate too much and exercised too little.
-That's okay.
-The key is to make some changes now.
+That's OK.
+The key is to do better now.
 Changing your lifestyle in your 60s and beyond -- exercising more and eating healthier -- can still make a big difference.
 You can lower your risk of heart problems, cancer, and bone fractures.
-It's not too late -- you really can be healthier and more fit now than you were when you were 30.
+It's not too late.
+You really can be healthier and more fit now than when you were 30.